-In Nassau County, property taxes for the school districts are levied by the County, and are collected by the town tax receivers.
-Such taxes are due and payable in equal installments on October 1 and April 1, but may be paid without penalty by November 10 and May 10, respectively.
-The town tax receiver pays to each school district the amounts collected therefor on the first day of each month from October 1 to June 1.
-Penalties on unpaid taxes are 1% per month from the date such taxes are due and payable.
-A 1% discount for prepayment of second half taxes is given if received by November 10.
-Any such discount is a town charge.
+In the County, property taxes for the school districts, together with town and county taxes are collected by the town tax receiver.
+Such taxes are due and payable in equal installments on December 1 and May 10, but may be paid without penalty by January 10 and May 31, respectively.
+Penalties on unpaid taxes are 1% per month from the date such taxes are due and payable and 10% after May 31.